gflohr/Locale-XGettext/samples/README.md

 ## Implementation in one single file

-The Perl wrapper script `xgettext-lines.pl` reads the python codde from a separate file, the Python module `PythonXGettext.py`, so that the two languages are separated cleanly.
+The Perl wrapper script `xgettext-lines.pl` reads the python code from a separate file, the Python module `PythonXGettext.py`, so that the two languages are separated cleanly.
 The script `xgettext-lines.py` shows another approach.
 It still contains Perl code at the top but the Python